 Once my sign was fully painted and dry, it was time to add some cute words.
 Since this is a kitchen sign, I thought a simple “Good Eats” would be appropriate!
 I like to use my Silhouette CAMEO cutting machine to create easy stencils for my signs, but there are many other ways you can do it too!
-You can paint your letters freehand, use store-bought letter stencils, trace using my pen method, or transfer the letters with pencil shading just to name a few!
+You can paint your letters freehand, use store-bought letter stencils, trace using a pen transfer method, or transfer the letters with pencil shading, just to name a few!
 But hands-down the easiest method is to use a Silhouette machine and vinyl.
 You can see the full tutorial on how to create a stencil using Silhouette here, but basically I just type the words I want into the Silhouette software, cut the design on vinyl, peel off the letters, and stick the leftover outlines onto my board.

 Psst!
 Before you apply your stencil, remember to sand again after your last coat of paint is dry and clean all the dust off!

 Then I painted over my vinyl with 2-3 coats of black acrylic craft paint.